Space-time correlations in monitored kinetically constrained discrete-time quantum dynamics

 \textbf{Unraveling dynamical phases. ---} The observed dynamical heterogeneity and large fluctuations are reminiscent of first-order phase transitions and phase coexistence \cite{Goldenfeld1992}.
 In what follows, we make this connection concrete by means of a large deviation approach \cite{Touchette2009}.
 We consider the ensemble of quantum trajectories generated by the collision model, $\{\eta(T),\pi(\eta(T))\}$, and interpret this as a microcanonical ensemble.
 We further introduce a counting field $s$, playing the role of an inverse temperature, associated with a time-integrated observable $\mathcal{O}$, embodying instead an energy function \cite{Garrahan2010,Cilluffo2021,Cech2023,Horssen2015a,Carollo2018}.
 Through these quantities, we define a canonical ensemble with probabilities $\pi(\eta(T),s)\propto e^{-s\mathcal{O}(\eta(T))}\pi(\eta(T))$.
-By varying the counting field $s$, we can thus control the probability over quantum trajectories.
+By varying the counting field $s$, we can thus control the probability over quantum trajectories (see Supplemental Material~\cite{SM} for details on the large deviation approach as well as its potential implementation on a quantum device).
 As we will show, this thermodynamic-like construction allows us to compute a suitable phase diagram for the stochastic process, demonstrating that the observed phenomenology is related to the coexistence of dynamical phases.

 Based on the observation in Fig.~\ref{fig:fig1} that slow dynamics are accompanied by a space-time region of primarily `0' ancillary measurement outcomes, we take the time-integrated activity $\mathcal{O}_\mathbf{0}$ as observable associated with the counting field.
 Therefore, positive (negative) values of $s$ will decrease (increase) the typical activity in the canonical ensemble.
 We consider the temporal correlations $c_{\bm{\delta}}$, with $\bm{\delta} = (0, 1)$, as our dynamical order parameter and investigate its stationary behavior upon variations of the counting field $s$ and of the interaction strength $V$.
 The resulting phase diagram is shown in Fig.~\ref{fig:fig3}(a).
 At first, we observe temporal correlations that slowly increase with the interaction strength.
 Furthermore, for $s > 0$, i.e., for decreasing activities, we observe a drastic decrease of temporal correlations for certain interaction strengths $V$.
 Taking a closer look at $s = 0$, see Fig.~\ref{fig:fig3}(b), we see that the dynamical order parameter changes smoothly with $V$.
 This fact can be understood by recalling Eqs.~(\ref{eq:time_local_prob},\ref{eq:time_nonlocal_prob}) and considering that the stationary state, for $s=0$, is the fully mixed state for any interaction strength $V$.
 Conversely, Fig.~\ref{fig:fig3}(c) shows that temporal correlations can suddenly drop for certain values of $V$, upon considering low-activity regimes ($s>0$).
 This abrupt change in the behavior of the dynamical order parameter in the vicinity of $s \approx 0$, which is the regime associated with collision model dynamics, explains the observed heterogeneity [see Fig.~\ref{fig:fig1}(b,c)] as stemming from the coexistence of different dynamical phases.
 This thus connects the observed phenomenology to the emergence of a first-order transition in the dynamical phase diagram of the collision model.
 It further demonstrates how large deviation methods allow to unravel complex dynamical behavior in discrete-time open quantum dynamics.